unsetbit/angular-parallel-coordinates/README.md

 ```

 ## Usage
-`bower install angular-parallel-coordinates` and add `angular-parallel-coordinates.js` and angular-parallel-coordinates.css` to your application.
+`bower install angular-parallel-coordinates` and add `angular-parallel-coordinates.js` and `angular-parallel-coordinates.css` to your application.
 [D3](http://d3js.org/) and [AngularJS](https://angularjs.org/) must be included in the app prior to this directive.

-## API and Usage

 The chart will redraw itself if any of these attributes are modified during runtime.

+## API
 ```html
 	<script>
 		// first make sure you declare the directive as a dependency in your module